 The Australian medical entry industry is advanced in its testing capabilities, and these tests involve a high calibre of competition that each student faces.
 The tests that are used on your big day are prepared by registered psychologists, with measures guided by medical entry specialists, and are processed using advanced technologies and data management techniques that ensure there are no short cuts to step around what the university is trying to determine.
 The best and cleanest way to improve your psychometric scores is to genuinely improve yourself as a psychometric candidate, and that can only be done with a knowledgeable application, exposure to correct test items, and guided mentoring about how and why your psychological profile affects various data sets in specific ways.

 High Quality and Honest Training

 Beware of any psychometric trainers or scams claiming that their programs are supported by any Australian university.
-Psychometric training is obviously never recommended or advised by universities themselves, as the aim of these tests is to measure your natural state.
 Training will also only improve your scores when it is provided by a trustworthy institute that aligns itself with the authentic aims of each university.
 This requires time, research, genuine affiliations with the universities and their programs, and a thorough understanding of integrity issues that continue to affect the university entry training industry year after year.

 Bond University Psychometric Tests Frequently Asked Questions

-Can I get a copy of the Psychometric Test results for myself?
+G6.
+Can I get a copy of the results for myself?

-Due to the interpretation and training requirements of the assessments selected, Bond University has opted not to provide individual reports at this stage.
+Due to interpretation and training requirements of the assessments selected, Bond University has opted not to provide individual reports.

 No. Bond will only receive a list of applicants to be interviewed from the testing body.